kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      this phase will be replaced by a workload-level algorithm.
      * If preemption is successful, the pod is nominated on the selected node.
      * If preemption fails, the pod is considered unscheduled for this cycle.
+       However, the scheduling of subsequent pods continues as long as the `minCount` constraint remains satisfiable.
+The processing can also be optimized by rejecting all subsequent pods from the same homogeneous sub-group, as their failed scheduling outcome will be the same.

    The phase can effectively stop once `minCount` pods have a placement, though attempting to schedule the full group is preferred to maximize utilization.